 The real estate industry has a high number of new and inexperienced agents, as well as many part time agents.
 Having a real estate agent that sold houses years ago doesn't help you today.
 Experts will tell you to demand a full time top producer.
 Interview agents, and have them document to you all of the homes they have sold during the last 12 months.
 Have them show you the price, as well as the dates of these sales.
 Too many times, sellers realize too late that the agent they selected has only sold one or two homes the entire year.
 Anyone can list your home, you need a top producer to sell it.

-Renee Revson is the #1 TOP PRODUCER for 2017 at the national real estate company REALTY EXECUTIVES.
-Renee has the designation of REALTOR and was the #1 top agent in the Dutchess County for MOST HOMES LISTED AND CLOSED in 2017.
-According to the Mid-Hudson Multiple Listing Service from 2008 through 2017, Renee Revson sold more homes than any other Dutchess County Real Estate agent.
+Renee has the designation of REALTOR and was the #1 top agent in the Dutchess County for MOST HOMES LISTED AND CLOSED in 2018.
+According to the Mid-Hudson Multiple Listing Service from 2009 through 2018, Renee Revson sold more homes than any other Dutchess County Real Estate agent.